-ESG funds are awarded to Associated Catholic Charities, Inc. for the operation of their emergency shelter, Sarah's House.
-The Anne Arundel County Department of Social Services (DSS) Gatekeeper for the Anne Arundel County Coordinated Entry system screens applicants to ensure eligibility and assess that they have no other housing resource - such as friends or family they can stay with - prior to accepting them into the shelter.
-Sarah's House staff is responsible for documenting eligibility.
+ESG funds are awarded to Associated Catholic Charities, Inc., for the operation of their emergency shelter, Sarah's House.
+The Anne Arundel County Department of Social Services (DSS) Gatekeeper for the Anne Arundel County Coordinated Entry system screens applicants to ensure eligibility of applicants and to confirm that they have no other housing resource - such as friends or family they can stay with - prior to accepting them into the shelter.
+Sarah's House staff is responsible for documenting eligibility as determined initially by Coordinated Entry.
 At a minimum, all shelter guests must document they meet HUD's Homeless definition as stated in 24 CFR 576.2.